Medicine Bow, Wyoming: Education

 Medicine Bow has a public library, a branch of the Carbon County Library System.

 In popular culture

 Much of the Western novel The Virginian and subsequent television series of the same name were set in or near Medicine Bow.

 Chapter XXVIII from Jules Verne's Around the World in Eighty Days involves a subplot about making a train pass through an unsafe bridge near Medicine Bow.

 In the 1960 episode of the television series Maverick entitled "The Misfortune Teller", hero Bret Maverick is nearly lynched by the citizens of Medicine Bow, under the mistaken impression that he is a swindler and the murderer of their late mayor.

+In an episode of Laramie ("The Track of the Jackal"), a wanted man is brought to Laramie who is wanted by a bounty hunter to be turned in at Medicine Bow.

+A song on the 1985 Waterboys album "This Is The Sea" is titled Medicine Bow.